|University of California, Los Angeles (UCLA), BS||1991|

-Richard has built, operated, and sold over $1.3 billion of Internet media companies.
-Most recently, he served as Chief Executive Officer of Intermix Media, Inc. (Amex: MIX) and Chairman of Myspace.com.
-Joining Intermix in March 2004, Richard led a successful turn-around of its existing business, helped the management team grow Myspace.com from an unknown web site to one of the most popular properties on the Internet, developed a number of new Internet media properties, and significantly increased shareholder value.
-During his eighteen months as CEO of Intermix, its public market capitalization grew from $70 million to over $650 million, when it was acquired by News Corporation (NYSE: NWS) in October, 2005.
+Prior to founding Demand Media, Richard built, operated and sold several high-profile Internet media companies.
+Most recently, he served as Chief Executive Officer of Intermix Media, Inc., and Chairman of Myspace.com.
+He joined Intermix in March 2004, and led a successful turnaround of its existing businesses.
+Specifically, he helped grow Myspace.com from an unknown web site into one of the most popular properties on the Internet, leading to the acquisition of Intermix by News Corporation in 2005.

 Previously, Richard founded iMALL, one of the first Internet companies to recognize the power of user-generated content, offering users a suite of tools that enabled them to build their own e-commerce stores and conduct transactions online.
 As Chairman and CEO, he helped orchestrate the sale of iMALL to Excite@Home in 1999.